dagger/dagger/docs/v0.3/sdk/cue/guides/concepts/1238-project-file-organization.md

 # Project file organization

-When your Dagger configuration grows, you may feel the need to better organize your project by splitting it into multiple files.
+When your configuration grows, you may feel the need to better organize your project by splitting it into multiple files.

 A simple way to accomplish this is to create and import packages within your project's module.